tedtasman/tic-tac-joe/README.md

 - **Output Layer**: Predicts the best next move (position on the board).

 ## Training
-The training process involves putting two iterations of the model against each other in a game of tic-tac-toe.
-Through an evolutionary process, the model will mutate on every iteration, rewarding wins and punishing loses.
+The training process involves playing an AI agent against semi-random play for many epochs.
+For every move, the agent will either exploit its training; using the neural network to predict the best move, or explore; generate a random move.
+Utilizing Q-Learning techniques, the model refits after every epoch rewarding wins and punishing loses.

 ## Evaluation
-The model is evaluated on a separate test dataset to measure its accuracy and performance in predicting moves.
-Evaluation metrics include accuracy and loss.
+The model is evaluated on its performance versus the training program, as well as im human interaction.
+By graphing the win percentage over time, overfitting can be identified and the ideal number of epochs deduced.

 ## Future Work
-- **Model Training:** Explore more methods for model training to achieve a better outcome.
+- **Live Demo**: Host the program live on [ttasman.com](https://ttasman.com/)

 ## Changelog
 All notable changes to this project will be documented in the [CHANGELOG](CHANGELOG.md).